Winnebago County Walker Recall: A Probability Analysis of Differences between Optical Scan and Touch Screen Vote Counts

 Then we can easily determine

-nt = number of touch screen votes = nv – ns
+nt = number of TSX (touch screen) votes = nv – ns

 We can then calculate the probability of the difference in vote shares between the optical scanners and touchscreens: